Reviews You Can Rely On

 Breathability

-The woven tech of the Intraknit Thermal also allows it to be quite breathable.
-Both wool and polyester layer are hydrophobic, meaning they'll excel at their job of wicking moisture from the surface of your skin and depositing it onto the exterior of the fabric instead of letting it sit and soak in.
-The Intrakit weave is also looser than many of the wool and wool blends we've tested, allowing water to move through more easily.
+The woven tech of the Intraknit Thermal aids in breathability.
+Both wool and polyester layers are hydrophobic, meaning they'll excel at their job of wicking moisture from the surface of your skin and depositing it onto the exterior of the fabric instead of letting it sit and soak in.
+The Intraknit weave is also looser than many of the wool and wool blends we've tested, allowing water to move through more easily.

-In our real-world tests out in Rocky Mountain National Park on a cool Fall day, we found the Intraknit Thermal Merino worked well as a base layer as we were trudging up to above treeline.
-Mountain climbs from low altitude to out past treeline are sometimes tricky, as it's easy to overheat quickly in the trees where you're shielded from wind to weather, only to freeze above treeline care of a sweated-out baselayer.
-Thanks to staying reasonably dry, that didn't happen to us, and we could simply put on an outer layer in confidence.
+During real-world testing out in Rocky Mountain National Park on a cool Fall day, the Intraknit Thermal Merino acted as a great base layer as I trudged up above treeline.
+Mountain climbs from low altitude to out past treeline are sometimes tricky, as it's easy to overheat quickly in the trees where you're shielded from wind and weather, only to freeze above treeline care of a sweated-out baselayer.
+Time I don't have to stop to strip off or put on a layer is time I can use to finish my climb before it gets dark and really cold outside.
+With the Smartwool Intraknit, I can start at the trailhead wearing only what I need, only putting on a heavier coat once I get high up where it's really windy.

 smartwool intraknit thermal merino - the smartwool intraknit thermal merino is perfect for keeping alpine...